dutchconnectomelab/Simple-Brain-Plot/README.md

 ```
 addpath('~/MATLAB/simple-brain-plot')
 ```
+3. You are ready to use `plotBrain`!

+Note: When you use the function for the first time, the figure viewer in MATLAB may display "Unable to open file" or "File not found".
+This error only appears when you use the function for the first time and will be resolved when you try to run it a second time.

 ## Usage

-`plotBrain(regions, values, cm)` - regions describes a list (Nx1) of regions to color.
-Values is an vector with the values associated with each region (Nx1).
-Variable cm is the colormap (Mx3) to which values are mapped
+`plotBrain(regions, values, cm)` creates brain plot with regions having colors as specified by the `regions` and `values` vectors with a colormap defined by the matrix `cm`.
+Colormap `cm` can have any number of rows, but must have exactly 3 columns.

-`plotBrain(regions, values, cm, ...)` - plots surfaces with
+`plotBrain(regions, values, cm, ...)` creates brain plots with optional arguments:
-optional arguments:
 ```
-'limits'     array with [xmin xmax]
+'limits'     Two element vector [cmin cmax]. cmin and cmax are assigned
+             to the first and last color in the colormap.
              - default: [min(values) max(values)]
-'viewer'     scalar with 1/true (show) or 0/false (no show)
+'viewer'     A logical indicating whether the created figure will be opened
+             in web viewer.
-             - default: 1 (show)
+             - default: true
-'savePath'   path to save file 'savePath'_lausanne120_combined.svg
+'savePath'   A char array with location and first part of the output file name.
+             File name will be: ['savePath'_ATLASNAME.svg]
              - default: temporary dir, deleted afterwards.
-'scaling'    set scaling of image.
-Original scaling is very large, but
+'scaling'    A scalar specifying scaling of image.
+Original scaling is very
-             smaller scalings show small white lines
+             large, but smaller scalings show small white lines
              - default: '0.1' (10%)
-'atlas'      chose which atlas to use
+'atlas'      Chose which atlas to use
              'aparc'            - Desikan-Killiany atlas
              'aparc_aseg'       - Desikan-Killiany atlas + subcortical ASEG
                                   segmentation